dabirgoat/outdoorsy/README.md

     -To persist data in PostgresSQL, we can use a few Rakefile commands built into Rails:

-        -Navigate to wanderlust directory:
+        //Navigate to wanderlust directory
-        `cd wanderlust`
+        cd wanderlust

-        -Drops any current instances of databases specified in ./config/database.yml:
+        //Drops any current instances of databases specified in ./config/database.yml rake db:drop
-        `rake db:drop`

-        -Creates databases as specified in ./config/database.yml:
+        //Creates databases as specified in ./config/database.yml
-        `rake db:create`
+        rake db:create

-        -Migrates existing schema, see ./db/migrate/ & ./db/schema.rb:
+        //Migrates existing schema, see ./db/migrate/ & ./db/schema.rb
-        `rake db:migrate`
+        rake db:migrate

-        -Populates our new databases with seed data from our input files, see ./db/seeds.rb:
+        //Populates our new databases with seed data from our input files, see ./db/seeds.rb rake db:seed
-        `rake db:seed`

 * Displaying data